You are now the proud adoptive parent of a brand new,

 We could get lost or stolen; or pick up fleas and ticks, and we are too gentle-hearted to fight if another animal attacks us.

-LEAVE DRESSER DRAWERS, CLOTHES DRYER, DISH WASHER DOORS, ETC. OPEN – We love dark, warm and snug places and could get trapped.
+DON’T LEAVE CLOTHES DRYER, WASHER, TOILET SEATS, DISH WASHER, or DRESSER DRAWER DOORS OPEN! – We love hiding holes and dark, warm and snug places, and could get trapped, or worse…

-LET US CHEW ON ANY PLANTS which are not grown just for us.
-Some are poisonous; others give us upset tummies.
+DON’T LET US CHEW ON ANY PLANTS which are not grown just for us.
+Some are poisonous, like all lily varieties; others give us upset tummies.

 TOP TEN RAGDOLL DO’S

-MAKE SURE WE COME TO EACH MEAL AND EAT A BIT. and you should know where we are when you leave the house.
+DO MAKE SURE WE ARE EATING AND FILING THE LITTER BOX. and you should know where we are when you leave the house.
 This is an important check that we are safe and well.
 When we feel sick we tend to hide out and not eat.

-(~ Top Ten List from Margaret of CherryHill Ragdolls ~)
+(~ Top Ten List taken from Margaret of CherryHill Ragdolls; and edited by us ~)

 If you are now dying to see some of our exquisite ragdoll kittens from champion lines, visit our “Available Ragdoll Kittens!” page, HERE.